-One of South Africa’s most tragic realities is that the vast majority of its citizens can’t afford the most basic amenities, never mind the flats to rent in Observatory, for example.
+One of South Africa’s most tragic realities is that the vast majority of its citizens can’t afford the most basic amenities, never mind the flats to rent in Observatory, for example, or even low cost repossessed houses.
 One unacceptable spin off of this fact is that informal settlements, or shanty towns made up of shacks, are highly vulnerable to fast moving and all-consuming fires.

 In July of 2012, there were 9 deaths from shack fires in Gauteng, South Africa and a total of 18 since the start of the year and over 1,500 people left homeless in 25 shack fires in Gauteng alone.
 If the trend continues to the end of 2012, there would be about 50 shack fires in total for this area exclusively.
 What about the rest of South Africa?

 Shack fires have been a constant problem in the country because of informal settlers with inadequate safety measures in their homes.

 As of October this year, it is estimated that there are over 2,600 informal shack settlements with a population of more than 2 million.
 There’s even organized groups defending the right of shack dwellers like the Abahlali baseMjondolo group.
 Since the end of the apartheid period in 1994, shack settlements grew from 300 to 2,600 last 2011.
 There is a government plan to build housing but it is going through a traumatic backlog with about 2.1 million houses yet to be built.
 In the meantime, shack fires are killing South Africans: unlike playing paintball or computer games, fires are true life or death situations, and cannot be dismissed.